KittyGiraudel/site/_posts/2012-01-01-whats-up-at-browserhacks.md

 <h2>Moving to grunt <a href="#grunt">#</a></h2>
 <img src="/images/whats-up-at-browserhacks__grunt.jpg" alt="Grunt.js is a JavaScript task runner" class="pull-image--right" />
 <p>We have decided to put aside our PHP tools to move to a <a href="http://gruntjs.com">Grunt</a> workflow.
 As you may know, Grunt is  a task-builder in JavaScript which is involving a lot of things to us.</p>
-<p>Well obviously the first thing is we need to learn how to Grunt. <a href="http://blog.weinberg.me/">Fabrice Weinberg</a> has helped us for the porting but at the end of the day we should be able to do this on our own.</p>
+<p>Well obviously the first thing is we need to learn how to Grunt. <a href="http://blog.weinberg.me/">Fabrice Weinberg</a> has helped us for the porting (a million thanks to him) but at the end of the day we should be able to do this on our own.</p>
-<p>Now we don't use PHP anymore, we can host the whole thing on <a href="http://pages.github.com/">GitHub Pages</a> which makes our repository always sync with the server and save us from all that server crap.</p>
+<p>Now we don't use PHP anymore, we can host the whole thing on <a href="http://pages.github.com/">GitHub Pages</a> which makes our repository always synchronized with the server and save us from all that server/hosting crap.</p>
-<p>Ultimately because Grunt is a task builder, we will be able to do a lot more things.
+<p>Ultimately, because Grunt is a task builder we will be able to do a lot of things we couldn't imagine doing with a PHP setup.
 More importantly, we will be able to do a lot more things automatically especially testing hacks and stuff.</p>
 </section>
 <section id="merging-pages">
 <h2>Merging home and test pages <a href="#merging-pages">#</a></h2>
-<p>I think this is the biggest change we've made to the site so far: <strong>merging both the home page and the test page</strong>.
-You see, from the very beginning we had a separate test page.
+<p>I think this is the one of the biggest change we've made to the site so far: <strong>merging both the home page and the test page</strong>.
+See, from the very beginning we had a separate test page.
 First it was all static, then I managed to generate it dynamically from our database.</p>
 <blockquote class="pull-quote--right">You can still disable the tests if you want.</blockquote>
 <p>This was a huge step forward but did we really need a separate page just for testing?
 It looks like <em>no</em>.
 It involved quite a bit of work but I'm glad we've made it.
 What do you guys think?</p>
 <p>Nothing changed in the way we test hacks though: if your browser recognize a line of code, it turns it into a lovely green.
 If you don't like seeing green lines everywhere on the home page, you can still disable the tests by unchecking the checkbox <code>Enable tests</code> at the top of the page.
 Or you could download a browser that doesn't spread green lines everywhere... :)</p>